Cervical cancer epidemiology and screening results

 Czech Republic

 Cervical cancer is a relatively common type of cancer in women worldwide, affecting young women in many cases.
-Each year, around 800 women are diagnosed with cervical cancer in the Czech Republic, and there are more than 300 deaths from cervical cancer among Czech women.
+Each year, around 760 women are diagnosed with cervical cancer in the Czech Republic, and there are nearly 300 deaths from cervical cancer among Czech women.
 Both incidence and mortality trends have mostly stagnated in the entire monitored period; a slight decrease has been observed only recently Fig. 1a.
-In 2018, there were 734 new cases of cervical cancer, corresponding to almost 14 cancers per 100,000 women in the Czech population.
-In the same year, there were 310 cervical cancer deaths among women in the Czech Republic, corresponding to almost 6 cervical cancer deaths per 100,000 women in the Czech population.
+In 2022, there were 716 new cases of cervical cancer, corresponding to more than 13 cancers per 100,000 women in the Czech population.
+In the same year, there were 274 cervical cancer deaths among women in the Czech Republic, corresponding to 5 cervical cancer deaths per 100,000 women in the Czech population.

 Apart from absolute numbers of newly diagnosed cases and deaths per year (Fig. 1a), cervical cancer incidence and mortality rates can be recalculated per 100,000 women in the population (Fig. 1b) or standardized on a certain age standard; the most common ones include the age-standardized world rate (ASR-W, Fig. 1c) and the new age-standardized European rate (ASR-E 2013, Fig. 1d).
 Such recalculations make it possible to compare cervical incidence and mortality rates with those of other countries (see more details in the International comparison tab).
 Recalculation by ASR-E shows that in the period 2007–2017 in the Czech Republic, cervical cancer mortality decreased by 14% and cervical cancer incidence decreased by as much as 25%.